Most recent articles

 Throughout the building, technology is implemented in ways that benefit both the staff and patients.
 Some of the technologies used include glass to control energy use, a command center to better monitor and respond to needs, robots to deliver supplies, handheld devices for staff and an integrated bedside terminal.

-Throughout much of the building, chromatic glass is used and linked to the building’s digital system.
+Throughout much of the building, electrochromic glass is used and linked to the building’s digital system.
 Depending on factors like the time of day, seasonality or amount of sunshine hitting the glass, it will automatically darken or lighten based on a schedule.
 Additionally, a patient can use their integrated bedside terminal to change the amount of light coming through the window into their room.

-The chromatic glass has saved energy through controlling heat loss and gain, which is part of what’s made the building more energy efficient.
+The electrochromic glass has saved energy through controlling heat loss and gain, which is part of what’s made the building more energy efficient.
 “It’s paid dividends like you wouldn’t believe,” Collins says of the material.

 The Humber River Hospital Command Centre opened in November 2017 as a data-driven mission control of the hospital, monitoring and managing the patients and facility itself.
 Together in a 4,500-square-foot space, key decision makers monitor data points to communicate with staff and respond to and prevent issues from occurring in the facility and with the patients.